pdellaert/vSphere-Python/docs/multi-clone.md

 multi-clone.py
 ==============
 multi-clone is a Python script which allows you to clone a virtual machine or virtual machine template into multiple new virtual machines in a VMware vSphere environment.

 This script has the following capabilities:
 * Deploy a specified amount of virtual machines
+* Deploy in a specified datacenter
+* Deploy in a specified cluster
+* Deploy in a specified datastore
 * Deploy in a specified folder
 * Deploy in a specified resource pool
 * Set advanced configuration options